 In April to October 2016 we held our first phase of formal public consultation, during which we held a series of public exhibitions and invited feedback on our draft plans.
-We are currently preparing updated plans and expect to hold phase two formal consultation early 2018.
+We have updated the plans and published them for consultation, which is taking place between 15 March and 23 April 2018.

 The NSIP planning process specifically requires Ashfield Land (as the applicant for Rail Central) to carry out statutory consultation as defined by a document called a Statement of Community Consultation (SoCC).
 The SoCC essentially prescribes how, when and where consultation will take place ensuring that it is straightforward for people who want to participate, whatever their views.
 South Northamptonshire Council, Northamptonshire County Council and Northampton Borough Council have been consulted on the SoCC, have provided input to the proposed approach and approved it.
 We are undertaking a comprehensive programme of public consultation in line with the requirements of the NSIP planning process.

 The Applicant has carried out extensive consultation with stakeholders since 2015, including the local community, county, borough and parish councils and statutory consultees.
 In April 2016, the initial draft plans for Rail Central were presented to the public at a series of public exhibitions, which formed part of a statutory process of community consultation known as Phase One Consultation.
 As part of that consultation, we published updated illustrative plans and new visual material in summer 2016.
 This first phase of consultation ended on 21 October 2016.

 Feedback from Phase One consultation has helped us to shape the plans, contributing to the design process alongside the outputs of our technical work and surveys.
 We have carried out and completed a full spectrum of technical work, such as ground surveys, environmental and ecological assessments and highways assessments and are progressing with updated plans.